xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Automate Scenarios/conditional-cases.md

 Looping allows you to repeat steps until a condition is met.

 ### while
-The `while` starts a loop.
+The `while` command starts a loop.
 The target of a `while` command is an expression that evaluates to either `true` or `false`.
-The expression can be a JavaScript expression that use variables.
-If the expression evaluates to `true`, the steps following `while` will be executed until `endwhile`, at which point the expression evaluates again.
+The expression can be a JavaScript with variables.
+If the expression evaluates to `true`, the steps following `while` will be executed until `endwhile` is found and the expression evaluates again.
 The steps between `while` and `endwhile` will be executed repeatedly until the expression evaluates to `false`.

 ### endWhile
 The `endif` command terminates the looping branching block.
 You need to add `endif` to your test, otherwise you will get an error message.